This is no longer theoretical. Post-quantum readiness is becoming a core architecture decision for modern AI infrastructure.

 Why This Matters Specifically for AI

-The AI industry is spending billions on model development while largely treating cryptographic exposure as an edge problem — something you bolt on at the perimeter like DDoS mitigation.
+The AI industry is spending billions on model development while largely treating cryptographic exposure as an edge problem, something bolted on at the perimeter like DDoS mitigation.
 That framing doesn't hold for AI infrastructure.
-The artifacts that matter most — training corpora, model weights, embeddings — move continuously across networks, regions, and partners.
+The artifacts that matter most, including training corpora, model weights, and embeddings, move continuously across networks, regions, and partners.
 There's no single edge to protect.

 Most of the IP protection conversation in AI has focused on distillation attacks against already-released models.
 That's a real threat, but it's a narrow one.
 The more exposure sits upstream: the training data and intermediate artifacts that represent years of investment and haven't been released to anyone.
 Those assets are long-lived, they're valuable, and right now most of them are protected by cryptography that has a known expiration date.